cocos3d/cocos3d/README!.md

 Cocos2D Version Compatibility
 -----------------------------

-Cocos3D under iOS and Android is compatible with `Cocos2D` `3.0` and `Cocos2D` `2.1`, for
+Cocos3D under iOS and Android is compatible with `Cocos2D` `3.x` and `Cocos2D` `2.1`, for
 using programmable-pipeline OpenGL ES 2.0, and is compatible with `Cocos2D` `1.1`, for using fixed-pipeline OpenGL ES 1.1.

-Cocos3D under OSX is compatible with `Cocos2D` `3.0` and `Cocos2D` `2.1`, for using
+Cocos3D under OSX is compatible with `Cocos2D` `3.x` and `Cocos2D` `2.1`, for using
 programmable-pipeline OpenGL.
 Cocos3D is not compatible with `Cocos2D` `1.1` under OSX.

-At the time of this release, the current version of Cocos2D is `3.0`, and by default, the demo apps and static libraries within the Cocos3D distribution are pre-configured to use that version.
-To build and run the demo apps or static libraries with a different version of Cocos2D, follow the steps described here:
+At the time of this release, the current version of Cocos2D is `3.1`, and by default, the demo apps within the Cocos3D distribution are pre-configured to use that version.
+To build and run the demo apps with a different version of Cocos2D, follow the steps described here:

-1. Delete the reference to the *cocos2d* and *cocos2d-chipmunk* groups in the Xcode *Project Navigator* panel.
-These groups can be found in the `cocos2d-library-iOS` or `cocos2d-library-OSX` project.
+1. In the Xcode *Project Navigator* panel, delete the reference to the *cocos2d* group in the `cocos2d-library-iOS` or `cocos2d-library-OSX` project.
+2. In the Xcode *Project Navigator* panel, delete the reference to the *cocos2d-chipmunk* group in the `cocos2d-chipmunk-library-iOS` or `cocos2d-chipmunk-library-OSX` project.
-2. Run the `install-cocos3d.sh` script again and identify the new version of `Cocos2D` to be linked.
+3. Run the `install-cocos3d.sh` script again and identify the new version of `Cocos2D` to be linked.
-   Keep in mind that you must link `Cocos2D` `3.0` or `Cocos2D 2.1` if you want to use OpenGL ES 2.0 (iOS) or OpenGL (OSX) with a programmable rendering pipeline, and you must link `Cocos2D 1.1` if you want to use OpenGL ES 1.1 (iOS & Android) with a fixed rendering pipeline.
+   Keep in mind that you must link `Cocos2D` `3.x` or `Cocos2D 2.1` if you want to use OpenGL ES 2.0 (iOS & Android) or OpenGL (OSX) with a programmable rendering pipeline, and you must link `Cocos2D 1.1` if you want to use OpenGL ES 1.1 (iOS & Android) with a fixed rendering pipeline.
-3. Add the newly linked Cocos2D files to the project by dragging the `cocos2d` folder from the Cocos3D distribution folder into the `cocos2d-library-iOS` or `cocos2d-library-OSX` project in the Xcode *Project Navigator* panel.
+4. Add the newly linked Cocos2D files to the project by dragging the `cocos2d` folder from the Cocos3D distribution folder into the `cocos2d-library-iOS` or `cocos2d-library-OSX` project in the Xcode *Project Navigator* panel.
 When prompted for the target to add the source code to, select the `cocos2d` target.
-4. Add the newly linked Cocos2D Chipmunk files to the project by dragging the `cocos2d-chipmunk` folder from the Cocos3D distribution folder into the `cocos2d-library-iOS` or `cocos2d-library-OSX` project in the Xcode *Project Navigator* panel.
+5. Add the newly linked Cocos2D Chipmunk files to the project by dragging the `cocos2d-chipmunk` folder from the Cocos3D distribution folder into the `cocos2d-chipmunk-library-iOS` or `cocos2d-chipmunk-library-OSX` project in the Xcode *Project Navigator* panel.
 When prompted for the target to add the source code to, select the `cocos2d-chipmunk` target.
-6. `Cocos2D` `3.0` uses Automatic Reference Counting (ARC). `Cocos2D` `2.1` and `Cocos2D` `1.1`
+6. `Cocos2D` `3.x` uses Automatic Reference Counting (ARC). `Cocos2D` `2.1` and `Cocos2D` `1.1`
    do not.
 You must set the appropriate compiler build setting to ensure the compiler will use the correct technique.
 	1. In the `cocos2d-library-iOS` or `cocos2d-library-OSX` project, select the `cocos2d`
 	   target in your project settings.
 	2. Select the *Build Settings* tab.
 	3. Locate the **Objective-C Automatic Reference Counting** (aka `CLANG_ENABLE_OBJC_ARC`) setting for the `cocos2d` target.
-If you are now linking to `Cocos2D` `3.0`, set this property to `YES`.
+If you are now linking to `Cocos2D` `3.x`, set this property to `YES`.
 If you are now linking to `Cocos2D` `2.1` or `Cocos2D` `1.1`, set this property to NO. Make sure you change only the setting for the `cocos2d` target within your project.
 Do not change the setting for the `cocos2d-library-iOS` or `cocos2d-library-OSX` project itself.
-	4. The `cocos2d-chipmunk` part of the `Cocos2D` `3.0` library does *not* use ARC.
+	4. The `cocos2d-chipmunk` part of the `Cocos2D` `3.x` library does *not* use ARC.
 Ensure the **Objective-C Automatic Reference Counting** (aka `CLANG_ENABLE_OBJC_ARC`) setting of the `cocos2d-chipmunk` target is always set to NO.
-7. `Cocos2D` `3.0` supports compiling to the ARM64 architecture. `Cocos2D` `2.1` and
+7. `Cocos2D` `3.x` supports compiling to the ARM64 architecture. `Cocos2D` `2.1` and
    `Cocos2D` `1.1` do *not* support compiling to the ARM64 architecture.
 Because of this, by default, the **Valid Architectures** (aka `VALID_ARCHS`) build setting for all demo Xcode Projects in the Cocos3D distribution is set to `$(ARCHS_STANDARD_32_BIT)` (which resolves to **armv7 armv7s**), so that the demo projects will compile with all versions of `Cocos2D`.
-If you are now linking to `Cocos2D` `3.0`, you can set this property to `$(ARCHS_STANDARD)` (or simply remove this setting from the Project), in all demo Projects, to allow compilation to include the ARM64 architecture.
+If you are now linking to `Cocos2D` `3.x`, you can set this property to `$(ARCHS_STANDARD)` (or simply remove this setting from the Project), in all demo Projects, to allow compilation to include the ARM64 architecture.
-8. As a development optimization, if you are now linking to `Cocos2D` `3.0`, you can set the value of the **Build Active Architecture Only** (aka `ONLY_ACTIVE_ARCH`) build setting in the *Debug* configuration in all demo projects to `YES`.
+8. As a development optimization, if you are now linking to `Cocos2D` `3.x`, you can set the value of the **Build Active Architecture Only** (aka `ONLY_ACTIVE_ARCH`) build setting in the *Debug* configuration in all demo projects to `YES`.
 You should not do this if you are linking to `Cocos2D` `2.1` or `Cocos2D` `1.1`, as this will prohibit you from building